LordIdra/transfer-window-old/plan.md

 [x] Allow pausing
 [x] Paused text
 [x] Add a few seconds to warp time
+[x] Implement and write tests for black-box solver
-[ ] Figure out how to draw orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is dragging a symbol (dot product?)
+[ ] System to compute trajectories for one object at a time (ie spacecraft) [ ] Cache system to compute trajectories for the entire system [ ] Figure out how to draw orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is dragging a symbol (dot product?)
 [ ] Animate symbol dragging
 [ ] When symbol clicked, adjust parameters of the burn